HARFORD COUNTY CULTURAL ARTS BOARD

 Arts in Education Grants may NOT be used for the following:

-• Programs presented by school (grantee's) staff.
-However, contractual artists, including recurrently contracted artists providing supplementary programming, are eligible
+• Programs presented by applicant’s staff.
+However, contractual artists, including recurrently contracted artists providing supplementary programming, are allowable.

-• Artists-in-residence or visiting performer programs presented by artists who live outside of Maryland
+• Payment to artists-in-residence or visiting performers who live outside of Maryland

-• Ticket costs to museums or performances located outside of Maryland or Washington DC
+• Tickets to museums or performances located outside of Maryland

 Who may apply?